Mathabhanga: Location

 Mathabhanga is located at 26.33°N 89.22°E. It has an average elevation of 50 m.
 There are two rivers near Mathabhanga.
 One is Satranga (Sutunga) and the other is Mansai.
-When the sky is clear (mainly in summer, autumn and spring), the Himalayan range is visible.
+On a clear day, the Himalayan range is visible from the city.

 According to the District Census Handbook 2011, Koch Bihar, Mathabhanga covered an area of 3.71 km2.

 Area overview

 The map alongside shows the western part of the district.
 In Mekhliganj subdivision 9.91% of the population lives in the urban areas and 90.09% lives in the rural areas.
 In Mathabhanga subdivision 3.67% of the population, the lowest in the district, lives in the urban areas and 96.35% lives in the rural areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivisions.
 All places marked in the map are linked in the larger full screen map.